Minnesota Divorce Mediation

 • Living plans for the children

-Expenses in mediation
+Expenses in Minnesota Divorce Mediation

 Mediators have hourly rates for their services.
 These rates are comparable to the hourly rate of family law lawyers in the region.
 It is expected that the divorcing partners should pay this hourly fee at the end of each mediation session.

-Mediators also charge an administrative fee that is related to –
+Mediators also charge an administrative fee that is related to:

 • Normal work between the sessions